silviotorre/helloworld/json/README.md

 # Hello World in Multiple Languages Extravaganza: Json
 Hello world project extravaganza, the Json version.
 ## Synopsis
 This repository contains a collection of "Hello World" command-line batch programs; from the simplest "Hello World" Json, in plain text or encoded version, to a "Hello World" more complex.
 This is part of a fun and educational project that showcases how to print "Hello World" in different programming languages.
 The goal is to have a "Hello World" program in every programming language.
-This project is inspired by the [GitHub Hello World](https://docs.github.com/en/get-started/quickstart/hello-world) project.
+This project is inspired by the [GitHub Hello World](https://docs.github.com/en/get-started/quickstart/hello-world) project and you can found it in [Hello World Extravaganza website](https://silviotorre.github.io/helloworld/).

 ## check out the code
 To get started, clone this repository to your local machine: